We’re seeking an awesome, U.S.-based WordPress developer to join our distributed ten-person team.

 Other stuff we’d love it if you’re good at, but aren’t requirements:

 - Working knowledge of tools such as Salsa, Luminate Online, Engaging Networks, Blue State Digital, and Classy.

 - Remembering to un-mute yourself before talking on conference calls

-Cornershop Creative is an award-winning online services agency committed to listening carefully to our non-profit and small business clients and helping them achieve their goals.
-Our designs are beautiful, and our websites are creative and innovative.
+Cornershop Creative is an award-winning online services agency committed to listening carefully to our non-profit and small business clients and helping them achieve their goals online.
+Our designs are beautiful, our websites are creative and innovative, and our copywriting and campaign planning are rock solid.
 Learn more about us at https://cornershopcreative.com/.

 To apply, send an email to [email protected] with the following: